 Will We Receive Notification That Our Grant Application Has Been Received And Is Being Considered?

-Yes, the provided grant application contact will receive an email from the Program Officer for Community Investment stating that the application has been received and is complete.
-If materials are missing or incomplete, the Program Officer for Community Investment will contact the provided grant application contact prior to disqualification of the application.
+Yes, the provided grant application contact will receive an email from the Community Investment Team stating the application has been received and is complete.
+If materials are missing or incomplete, the Community Investment Team will contact the provided grant application contact prior to disqualification of the application.